Gespinoza10/Gespinoza10/README.md

 ## "Front End Developer"

-Working for Trilogy Education as a central Financial Technology Grader.
+Working for Trilogy Education as a Financial Technology Centralized Grader.

 Currently pursuing a Bachelor's in Computer Science.